-If there is one thing about the Internet that irritates the sap out of me it is how mistakes proliferate rather than get corrected.
-I have ranted about that several times in many articles and posts so there’s no need to vent that botanical spleen again except to say the Ficus pumila has been added to the got-it-wrong list.
+If there is one thing about the Internet that squeezes the sap out of me it is how mistakes proliferate rather than get corrected.
+I have ranted about that several times in many articles so there’s no need to vent that botanical spleen again except to say the Ficus pumila has been added to the got-it-wrong list.

 Nearly every site in English will tell you the fruit of the Climbing Fig, Ficus pumila, is not edible (aka Ficus repens, Creeping Fig.) A couple of sites even scream it is toxic (and warn you about spines it does not have.)
 I will agree the Climbing Fig is not high on the edibility list and barely squeaks in.
 But, with proper preparation it can produce an edible product that is very popular in Asian countries.
 It is not toxic.
 It does not have spines.

 I first saw Creeping Fig in Tampa a few years ago at an outdoor restaurant in Ybor City, that town’s Latin Quarter.
 It was successfully climbing several brick walls which is that fig’s particular claim to fame.
 It climbs.
 It will also ruin any wooden structure it climbs on so a lot of folks also don’t like it because of that.
 However, give it the right environment and materials and you will soon have a living wall that does produce a food.
 What is that food?